 More than two million Tibetans have been resettled by the Chinese government over the last seven years, a new report by Human Rights Watch says.

 Many, including hundreds of thousands of nomads, were forced into so-called "socialist villages", the group says.
+The aim is to exert tighter political control over ethnic Tibetans, says HRW.

 China denies forced evictions.
 This comes amid reports that restrictions on the worship of the Dalai Lama have been eased in some areas.